 - Sudden double vision

-- DO NOT use dry cotton (including cotton swabs) or sharp instruments (such as tweezers) on the eye.
+- Don’t use dry cotton (including cotton swabs) or sharp instruments (such as tweezers) on the eye

-- DO NOT attempt to remove an embedded object.
+- Don’t attempt to remove an embedded object

-DO call our office in Costa Mesa at 949-646-4949 for further instructions!
-We are here for you!
+Call our office in Costa Mesa for further instructions.
+We’re here for you!